fabiomaia/cv/README.md

 - Print-friendly and made to be exported to a one-page PDF with <kbd>ctrl</kbd>+<kbd>p</kbd> on any modern web browser
 - Dark-friendly through extensions like Dark Reader
 - Highly semantic, accessible, specification compliant HTML5
+- Zero additional HTTP requests besides `GET /index.html`
     - Relies on available system fonts by setting `font-family: sans-serif` because incurring an external HTTP request of 1-3KB responses of Google Fonts CSS that will trigger additional external HTTP requests with 10-20KB responses for each selected font format provides questionable impact on readability of a one page résumé
     - Zero JavaScript because why would you need JavaScript for what is obviously a static one page document?
     - Inlined CSS because why would you incur an additional HTTP request to load ~1000 bytes of CSS?
+    - base64-encoded transparent favicon `<link rel="icon" href="data:;base64,iVBORw0KGgo=">` (50 additional bytes in `index.html`) to prevent the browser from requesting `GET /favicon.ico` by default (which the 50 additional bytes easily outweigh)
-- Class-less HTML because why would you need classes for a single static document on which you can directly target the predictably unique elements themselves?
+- Class-less HTML because why would you need classes for a single static document on which you can predictably target the elements themselves?
 - TravisCI CI/CD pipeline that
-  - validates `index.html` against the [W3C's validator](https://github.com/validator/validator)
+  1. validates `index.html` (all HTML, CSS, SVG) against the [W3C's validator](https://github.com/validator/validator)
-  - checks `index.html` for broken links
+  2. checks `index.html` for broken links
-  - deploys a minified `index.html`
+  3. deploys a minified `index.html`